YasminaY/up206-yas/Data 2/README.md

 Second, we will need shapefiles of the wards, in order to see what the spatial distribution of attitudes towards foreigners and other races is.

+The data was downloaded from data first, a data repository managed by the University of Cape Town: https://www.datafirst.uct.ac.za/dataportal/index.php/catalog/GCRO/about

 The files are available in the data 2 folder.